Skip to Content

 These Oboz boots are insulated for cold weather!

 Comfy casual shoes.
 Allbirds shoes are probably the coziest shoes on the planet.
-They are casual but cute, come in sizes for men and women, and these are made from merino wool, so they’re warm and water-resistant.
+They are casual but cute, come in sizes for men and women, and these are made from Merino wool, so they’re warm and water-resistant.
 Dress them up with a pair of leggings and a skirt or down with your favorite jeans.

 Merino wool socks.
 I will forever be waxing on poetically about my love affair with Darn Tough socks.
 Made in Vermont.
 Fantastic colors and prints.
 Cozy as a cloud.
 And guaranteed for LIFE.
 Like you can send them back and get a new pair if they wear out.
 I find that it takes about five years for them to start degrading, and I can just replace them.
 Life changing.